 - Safety helmets are available and recommended for riders eighteen and over.
 Helmet waivers are required if you choose not to wear a helmet

-- Boots are recommended, tennis shoes suffice, sandals are not allowed.
+- Boots are recommended, tennis shoes suffice, sandals and crocs are not allowed.
 At a minimum your shoes must fully enclose your toes, foot, and heel up to the ankle bone.
-The heel strap on crocs does not count as an enclosed heel.
-No crocs.
+The heel strap on crocs does not count as an enclosed heel

 - All riders must stay on the approved trail at all times

 - Horses are to be ridden at a walk at all times and riders must maintain proper spacing between horses

 - It is absolutely prohibited to feed or touch any of the wildlife in Glacier National Park

 - It is absolutely prohibited to remove anything from Glacier National Park (i.e. rocks, plants, etc.)

 Most importantly, obey your wrangler at all times; don’t ruin the ride for everybody else.